Want to skip ahead to the #1 employee monitoring tool? Check it out.

-To boost your time tracking and monitoring culture, think about incentivizing employees to track their time and monitor their own performance.
+To boost your monitoring culture, think about incentivizing employees to track their time and monitor their own performance.
 Consider holding competitions for the most efficient or productive employees, and stress how monitoring and time tracking helps to empower individual workers by giving them freedom and flexibility over their workload.

 Build monitoring and time tracking into your workflows